DrDingleDucky/to_do_app_gui/README.md

 Playing around with the PyQt library.

-This is a basic PyQt window.
+This is a basic PyQt sign in window.

 ![window.png](README.assets/window.png)